-Venturi nozzles feature a converging entry, and a diverging exit.
-This shape is designed to produce an effect which greatly accelerates the air flow and particles– it is not, however, the Venturi effect.
+Venturi nozzles feature a converging entry and a diverging exit.
+This shape is designed to produce an effect which significantly accelerates the airflow and particles– it is not, however, the Venturi effect.

-This is not the key principle at work in a “Venturi" nozzle.
+This is not the fundamental principle at work in a “Venturi" nozzle.
 Technically, these nozzles are de Laval nozzles, the same design featured in jet exhausts.
-The rapid acceleration of the air flow and particles in a de Laval nozzle is due to an effect that occurs as the flow breaks the speed of sound.
+The rapid acceleration of the airflow and particles in a de Laval nozzle is due to the effect which occurs as the flow breaks the speed of sound.

-Besides producing tremendous acceleration, the angled shape of the diverging end spreads out the flow, producing a large blast pattern and a more uniform particle distribution than a standard bore nozzle.
+Besides producing a tremendous acceleration, the angled shape of the diverging end spreads out the flow, creating a large blast pattern and a more uniform particle distribution than a standard bore nozzle.

 Long Venturi nozzles produce up to 40% better production rates and consume less abrasive compared to straight bore nozzles.